analogdevicesinc/codefusion-studio/docs/user-guide/tools/config-tool/clock-config.md

 ![Fit To Screen](images/icon-fit-to-screen-light.png#only-light)
  resizes the diagram to the size of your window.

-The diagram can be dragged around the window using the left/primary mouse button or equivalent touchscreen gestures.
+The diagram can be dragged within the window using the left or primary mouse button.

 ### Node types